Anthony Butt

 Anthony Butt is a driver of standardbred racehorses in Australia and New Zealand.

-Anthony was the son of Murray Butt who was a horse trainer in Canterbury and the grandson of champion trainer and driver, Wes Butt.
-Anthony's mother, Jenny, was the daughter of Derek Jones.
-His brother Tim Butt was a leading harness trainer in New Zealand before moving to Australia.
-Their brother Rodny was also an accomplished harness driver and trainer.
+Anthony is the son of Murray Butt who was a prominent horse trainer in Canterbury and the grandson of champion trainer and driver, Wes Butt.
+Anthony's mother, Jenny, is the daughter of leading trainer/driver Derek Jones(NZOM).His brother Tim Butt was a leading harness trainer in New Zealand before moving to Australia.
+Their brother Roddy was also an accomplished harness driver and trainer.
 His sister, Chrissy, is married to and a co-trainer with Cran Dalgety.
+Together they have become outstanding trainers with many group one wins.Their son Carter is a champion junior driver and multiple group member one winning driver.

-He and his brother Roddy were the first drivers to win the New Zealand Junior Drivers Series twice, his brother winning it consecutively.
+Anthony and his brother Roddy were the first drivers to win the Australasian Young Drivers Series twice, his brother winning it consecutively.

+Anthonys two children, Chris and Kimberley are heavily involved in racing with Kim being a multiple group one winning driver.

-He was associated with champions trotters Lyell Creek and Take A Moment, who, along with many other of his best drives, were trained by his brother Tim.
+Anthony was associated with champions trotters Lyell Creek and Take A Moment, who, along with many other of his best drives, were trained by his brother Tim.
 He has won the Dominion Handicap eight times and has been inducted into the Inter Dominion Hall of Fame.

 Butt has won the A G Hunter Cup seven times: